Tina Modotti: Photographer Made Revolutionary

-Phase 0: At the spinning mill
+Phase 0: At the Spinning Mill

-Phase 1: The emigrant
+Phase 1: The Emigrant

 She hadn’t yet turned 18 when she embarked on an almost month-long journey across the Atlantic.
-Traveling alone, Tina was in fact part of the much bigger community of thousands of Italians who in 1913 decided to search for a better future in the United States.
-Her father and her older sister (who had left three years prior) welcomed her in the Italian district (Little Italy) of San Franciso.
+Traveling alone, Modotti was in fact part of the much bigger community of thousands of Italians who in 1913 decided to search for a better future in the United States.
+Her father and her older sister (who had left three years prior) welcomed her in the Italian district (Little Italy) of San Francisco.
 She joined her sister at the spinning mill again, but her beauty attracted the attention of her employers.
 They chose her to model for their shop with their latest designs – her career began.

-Phase 2: The actress
+Phase 2: The Actress

-Phase 3: the muse
+Phase 3: The Muse

 The couple quickly became engrained in the bohemian circles of Hollywood.
 They befriended many artists but the most influential one for Tina Modotti was Edward Weston, who first had become a friend of Robo’s in 1920.
-Yet later, it was Tina who spent hours with Weston, as he taught her how to take photographs.
+Yet later, it was Modotti who spent hours with Weston, as he taught her how to take photographs.
 A great love story began – both with the camera and with Weston.

-Phase 4: The photographer
+Phase 4: The Photographer

 Robo’s friend Ricardo Gómez Robelo became the head of Mexico’s Ministry of Education’s Fine Arts Department in 1921 and subsequently promised Robo a job and a studio in the country.
 Robo left in December while Tina, already romantically involved with Weston, was meant to join him in February.
 She didn’t make it on time – Robo died of smallpox.
-She was not alone for long, however, as she joined the Mexican Muralists movement and befriended David Alfaro Siqueiros, Diego Rivera, Clemente Orozco, and Xavier Guerrero, becoming their photographer of choice.
-Her photographs were featured by the magazine El Machete, co-founded by Rivera.
+She was not alone for long, however, as she joined the Mexican Muralists movement and befriended David Alfaro Siqueiros, Diego Rivera, José Clemente Orozco, and Xavier Guerrero, becoming their photographer of choice.
+Her photographs were featured in the magazine El Machete, co-founded by Rivera.
 Moreover, Weston joined her soon after, and together they opened a photography studio.
-Weston photographed landscapes, and Modotti, people.
+Weston photographed landscapes, and Modotti photographed people.